-The Group expected to adopt the standard for the first time in the 2024 financial statements.
+The Group will adopt the standard for the first time in the 2024 financial statements.

-The adoption of this standard is currently not quantifiable and a workgroup was established to determine the impact thereof.
+The adoption of this standard is currently not quantifiable.
 This may result in more disclosure than is currently provided for the annual financial statements.

 3. Property, plant and equipment